Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 TDS in Water

 TDS stands for Total Dissolved Solids.
-It measures the total amount of soluble minerals and salts in water.
-For example, if you have a water pitcher with one mg/L TDS, there is one mg/L of dissolved minerals in your water pitcher.
+It measures the total amount of dissolved solids, like minerals, salts, and metals in water.
+For example, if you have a water pitcher with one mg/L TDS, there is one milligram of TDS in each liter of water.

 How Does TDS Get in Water?

-These substances are not only unhealthy for you to drink, but they also have been linked to many serious health problems, including cancer and congenital disabilities.
+Consuming large amounts of chlorine is unhealthy, and it’s also been linked to many serious health problems, including cancer and congenital disabilities.

 List of Organic & Inorganic Total Dissolved Solids in Water